minostauros/VIAR/README.md

 ### Observation
 ![TSNE Result on Setup number 1 and Replication number 1](/assets/figure.png?raw=true "TSNE Result") Figure above is TSNE result on extracted ConvLSTM features from videos with Setup number 1 and Replication number 1 (540 videos, 6 frames or dots per video, see ```/assets/figure.pdf``` for full resolution image.
-Blue groups are Camera number 1Orange groups are Camera number 2, green groups are Camera number 3.
+Blue groups are Camera number 1, orange groups are Camera number 2, and green groups are Camera number 3.
 I personally expected to get TSNE result that shows 'view-invariant' property of these features, but TSNE does not seem to be the best way to see such property.

 ### References